DessertPies & TartsProvencal RecipesTaste

 Roasted Pear Tart with Almond Pie Crust

-This sweet dessert recipe combines some of the best local ingredients from Provence – almonds and seasonal pears.
+This sweet dessert recipe combines some of the best local ingredients from Provence—almonds and seasonal pears.
 Gilles at Provence Gourmet brings Perfectly Provence readers his pear tart recipe.
-It is easy to make, and definitely will have your guests raving about your baking skills.
+It is easy to make and will definitely have your guests raving about your baking skills.

 Roasted Pear Tart Almond Crust @ProvenceCook